CandaceAndrews/CandaceAndrews/README.md

-Junior Software Engineer | Passionate Artist
+Junior Software Engineer | Digital Artist
 ---------------------------------------------

 Welcome to my GitHub profile!
 I'm a junior software engineer with a strong passion for both code and art.
 I believe that the blend of technology and creativity can result in some truly amazing and innovative projects.